 Please arrive 15 minutes early to fill out new patient forms.

 During your first visit we will conduct an evaluation of your present physical condition.
 This will include a thorough history, initial observations of your overall movement and posture, and detailed measurements of your range of motion, strength, and functional impairments.

 WHO WILL ADMINISTER MY TREATMENT SESSIONS?

 Only a licensed physical therapist or licensed physical therapist assistant will administer your care.
-We do not utilize aides or physical therapy assistants.
-All of your care will be administered by the same individual who initially evaluated you.
+We do not utilize physical therapy aides or technicians.
+All of your care will be administered by the same physical therapy team who initially evaluated you.
 The only exceptions to this occur when alternative coverage is provided during a therapist’s personal time off, or when you are co-treated to accommodate your schedule or best address your physical needs.

 HOW OFTEN AND HOW LONG WILL I NEED TREATMENT?

 After a thorough initial evaluation the physical therapist will give you a fair approximation of how frequently and for what duration you will need to be seen in order to achieve the stated goals.
 Patients are often seen 2 to 3 times weekly for 4-6 weeks and then a formal re-evaluation of progress is conducted.